 Learn how to organize your bills, so you never pay them late again.

-Few of us would not love new clothes or a newer car.
-We might also love having a larger home or the latest and greatest electronic gadget.
+Few of us would not love new clothes or a new car.
+We all would like to make more money or get the hottest new device.
 The thing is, can you afford it?
 Is it a want or is it a need?

 If you are using credit or loans to get items that you can not afford, then you are living beyond your means and spending money you don’t have.
 Scale back and make sure that you can honestly afford the house or the car and that it doesn’t ruin your budget and cost you too much.

 Another way that people impulse buy is to have dinner planned, but then decide at the last minute to go out to dinner instead.
 Why do that when you have food waiting for you at home (which you’ve already paid for)?

 Another aspect of this is shopping out of emotion.
-If you feel a rush because of that new item, you may make the purchase out of impulse and emotion instead of need.
+If you feel a rush because of that new item, you may purchase out of impulse and emotion instead of need.

 I remember being in an online forum when my kids were little, and we talked about our day.
 Many of the mothers went to the store every.
 Single.
 Day.
 They said they could not handle being in the house and just had to go somewhere.
 That resulted in them buying things they did not need.